AvogatoWizardWhisker/MyPersonalSite/README.md

 2. .NET SDK: Ensure you have the latest version of .NET SDK installed.
 You can download it from [here](https://dotnet.microsoft.com/en-us/download).

+3. Git: make sure you also have git installed in your computer.
+You can download it [here](https://git-scm.com/downloads).

 ## Installation
 Follow these steps to get your development environment set up: